nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ```
 ~~~

-Initalise your mixnode with the following command, replacing the value of `--id` with the moniker you wish to give your mixnode, and the `--wallet-address` with the Nym address you created earlier.
+Initalise your mix node with the following command, replacing the value of `--id` with the moniker you wish to give your mix node.
 Your `--host` must be publicly routable on the internet in order to mix packets, and can be either an Ipv4 or IPv6 address.
 The `$(curl ifconfig.me)` command returns your IP automatically using an external service.
 If you enter your IP address manually, enter it **without** any port information.

 ```
-./nym-mixnode init --id <NODE_NAME> --host $(curl ifconfig.me) --wallet-address <WALLET_ADDRESS>
+./nym-mixnode init --id <NODE_NAME> --host $(curl ifconfig.me)
 ```

 <!---serinko: The automatized command did not work, printing the output manually--->